trec-decision/trec-decision.github.io/index.md

 ```

-To see the full list of topics refer to [NIST website](https://trec.nist.gov/act_part/tracks/decisions/topics.xml)
+To see the full list of topics please refer to [NIST website](https://trec.nist.gov/act_part/tracks/decisions/topics.xml)

 #### Collection (documents set)